 - If you generally have a featured image for your posts and pages, you may set the “Maximum Number of Images” to “1” (the default value).
 This will prevent the plugin from searching your content for additional images (the featured image counts as “1” and the plugin will stop there).

-- For posts and pages, if no excerpt text has been entered, the content text is used to define the Open Graph description meta property value.
-If you generally don’t use excerpts, and your content does not rely on shortcodes or plugins to render its text, you may uncheck the “Apply Content Filters” option.
+- If no excerpt text is available, the content text will be used to create the Open Graph description value.
+If your content does not rely on shortcodes or plugins to render its text, you may uncheck the “Apply Content Filters” option.

-- If you don’t use an object / transient cache (like APC, XCache, memcache, etc.) and you have a website with thousands of posts and pages, the creation of transient cache objects may put additional / unwanted load on your database (transient objects are saved to the database by default).
-You should install an object / transient cache, but if this is not possible, you may turn off one or more of WPSSO’s caching features using the following constants:
+- If you don’t use an object / transient cache (like APC, XCache, memcache, etc.) and you have a website with thousands of posts and pages, the creation of transient cache objects may put additional / unwanted load on your database (WordPress saves transient objects to the database by default).
+You should install an object / transient cache, but if that’s not possible, you may turn off one or more of WPSSO’s caching features by adding the following constant(s) to your wp-config.php file:

 12345define('WPSSO_FILE_CACHE_DISABLE', true);define('WPSSO_TRANSIENT_CACHE_DISABLE', true);define('WPSSO_OBJECT_CACHE_DISABLE', true);